hamidatb/FluteVision/README.md

    pip install -r requirements.txt
    ```

-## 📊 Data Collection
+## Data Collection

 ### Capture Training Data

-The interactive capture tool shows you which key to play and guides you through the process:
+The capture tool will guide you through collecting training data.
+It shows you which key to play and walks you through the process:

 ```bash
 # Capture data for multiple keys (recommended)